hjiang895/Problem-Set-2/README.md

 2. Click on the `src`  folder in the tree structure on the left, then go to ``Packages -> platformio-ide-terminal -> New Terminal``.

 3. In the terminal, make sure you're in the `src` directory by typing `pwd`.
 If you're not, use the `cd` command (e.g., `cd src` or `cd ..` to navigate to the `src` directory.
-Then type the following by the blinking curson in the terminal to compile the code in `PartOne.java`. **NOTE** Everything up to and including the `$` is what the prompt looks like on my computer.
+Then type the following by the blinking cursor in the terminal to compile the code in `PartOne.java`. **NOTE:** Everything up to and including the `$` is what the prompt looks like on my computer.
 It might look different on your computer, but it will probably end with `$`.
 You only need to type everything that comes after the `$` below.

 ```bash
 [bash ps1]$ javac PartOne.java